 The significant portion of our social studies, for grades Pre-K-5, covers all major disciplines such as geography, history, economics, government, and citizenship.
 In addition, our social studies program includes map skills and thinking skills.

 Thinking skills are taught systematically at each level.
 Lower grade levels begin with units focused on the smaller, more intimate world of the young child.
 For example, the spiral begins with a study of families, moves to the school community, and then to the local community.
-From there, the program continues to expand the breadth or perimeter of social studies topics until eventually, at the fourth grade level, students are learning about North Carolina and at the fifth grade level, students are learning about America through the use of the Discovery Education TechBook.
+From there, the program continues to expand the breadth or perimeter of social studies topics until eventually, at the fourth grade level, students are learning about North Carolina.
+Utilizing the Social Studies Alive online curriculum at the fifth grade level, students are learning about America through the use of the Discovery Education TechBook.
 This expansive, spiraling nature of the elementary Social Studies Curriculum is consistent with the Academy’s priorities of developmentally appropriate practices, 21st Century Skills, and with our understandings of children pedagogy.

 The Pre-K-5 program’s primary goal is the development of listening and speaking skills aimed at the progressive development of proficiency and cultural awareness through concrete experiences.
 Learners in Grades Pre K-5 begin with content topics close to the self, home, school, and community.
 Topics can include family, friends, home, house, etc. The topics taught at our school are selected from the school curriculum.
 They are introduced in a meaningful communicative context involving concrete activities aimed at developing language and reinforcing content from other disciplines.
 Age appropriate literature, arts, music, and games are also an integral part of the Lower School second language program.